ReactForAll/React-Course/Level_5/3. Type Inference/SCRIPT.md

 ```

-Here You can see that TypeScript infers that the type of x as a number.
+Here TypeScript infers that the type of x is a number, since it was assigned a `number`.

 ```js